JuliaBooks/Books.jl/docs/chapters/demo.md

 _generated/example_table.md
 ```

-Alternatively, we can show the same via the code string
+Alternatively, we can show the same by creating something of type `Code`.

 ```{.include}
 _generated/code_example_table_definition.md